levitation/attention-schema-theory-experiments/README.md

 ## Executing `aintelope`

-Try `make run-training-short`.
-Then look in `aintelope/checkpoints/memory_records`.
-There should be two new files named `Record_{current timestamp}.csv` and `Record_{current timestamp}_plot..png`.
+Try `make run-training`.
+Then look in `aintelope/outputs/memory_records`.
+(WIP) There should be two new files named `Record_{current timestamp}.csv` and `Record_{current timestamp}_plot.png`.
 The plot will be an image of the path the agent took during the test episode, using the best agent that the training produced.
 Green dots are food in the environment, blue dots are water.

 ## Logging